ICTU/quality-time/docs/src/usage.md

 ### Filtering metrics by tag

 In a report's dashboard, click on a tag card to show only metrics that have the selected tag.
-The selected tag turns blue to indicate it is filtered on.
 Click the selected tag again to turn off the filtering.
-Selecting multiple tags shows metrics that have at least one of the selected tags.
+To filter on multiple tags, use the 'Settings' panel.

 ### Filtering metrics by status